In this post, you will learn how to knit garter stitch.

 This can make the edges easier to seam when you are knitting a sweater or cardigan.

-You can see an example of this in the cotton comfort cardigan knitting pattern.
+You can see an example of this in the chunky cardigan knitting pattern.

 Working Garter Stitch In The Round